There is no single treatment for Ménière's disease, mainly because the exact cause is still unknown.

 There are a variety of hearing aids available that may be suitable for you.
-Hearing therapists and organisations, such as the Royal National Institute for Deaf and Hard of Hearing People (RNID) can provide you with helpful advice for dealing with hearing loss.
+Hearing therapists and organisations, such as Action on Hearing Loss, can provide you with helpful advice for dealing with hearing loss.

-A physiotherapist can help you to improve your balance by teaching you vestibular rehabilitation techniques.
-These are exercises that teach you how to cope with the abnormal and disorientating signals coming from your inner ear.
-You are taught to use alternative signals from your eyes, ankles, legs, and neck, to keep you balanced.
+A physiotherapist can help improve your balance by teaching you vestibular rehabilitation techniques.
+These exercises teach you how to cope with the abnormal and disorientating signals coming from your inner ear.
+You are taught to use alternative signals from your eyes, ankles, legs and neck, to keep you balanced.

-Physiotherapy is usually used in the middle or late stages of Ménière's disease, after the severe attacks of vertigo have stopped, but when balance problems may remain.
-Your GP will be able to refer you to a physiotherapist if they feel that it would benefit you.
+Physiotherapy is usually used in the middle or late stages of Ménière's disease, after the severe attacks of vertigo have stopped but when balance problems may remain.
+Your GP will be able to refer you to a physiotherapist if they feel it would benefit you.

 In severe cases, surgery can be performed to control the attacks of vertigo.
 However, surgical procedures are usually only used if other treatments have failed.
 About 10% of people with Ménière's disease will require surgery.

 The type of surgery you have will depend on your symptoms, and whether both ears are affected.
-You can either have:
+You could have: